Bubka/2FAuth-Docs/docs/security/data-protection.md

 :icon-arrow-right: Check the [!badge size="l" icon="tasklist" text="Protect sensible data"] option in the 2FAuth's _Settings > Options_ section to enable encryption.

 !!!warning Warning
-It is strongly recommanded to backup the `APP_KEY` value defined in your .env file (or the whole file) when encryption is enabled.
+It is strongly recommended to backup the `APP_KEY` value defined in your .env file (or the whole file) when encryption is enabled.

 __There is no way to generate One-Time Password if you lose this key.__
 __There is no workaround in case of key loss.__